 Coding activities aren't just a fit for math and computer science; they can also be a part of lessons and projects in English, social studies, science, art, and beyond.
 Students at the elementary level, even in kindergarten, can benefit from opportunities to practice computational thinking.
 Check out the following resources to explore sample activities:

 Short on time in December?
-Tutorials, resources, and extension activities from Code.org will continue to be available throughout the year.
-Visit Edutopia’s Coding in the Classroom page for additional support and resources.
+Code.org’s tutorials are available throughout the year, and you can visit Edutopia’s Computer Science /Coding page for additional support and resources.